 How long will it take for my documents to arrive?

-How can I apply for mitigating circumstances?
+How can I apply for exceptional circumstances?

 Will I be given my degree certificate at my graduation ceremony?